|Missing In Action (MIA)

 Kirby Crawford 1967

 A causeway connected the northwest tip of Wake Island to the southeast tip of Peale Island.
 Another causeway connected the southwest tip of Wake Island to the southeast of Wilkes Island.
 Before the start of the Pacific War, Wake Island was developed with defenses in anticipation of a Japanese attack.
 Contractors Morrison-Knudsen Company, one of of eight construction companies that formed the Contractors Pacific Naval Air Bases (CPNB) built Wake Island Airfield.
-Defended by U.S. Marine Corps (USMC) personnel from the 1st Defense Battalion.
+Defended by U.S. Marine Corps (USMC) 1st Defense Battalion.

 Japanese missions against Wake Island